 Thrombolytic therapy is the use of drugs to break up or dissolve blood clots, which are the main cause of both heart attacks and stroke.

-Thrombolytic medications are approved for the immediate treatment of stroke and heart attack.
+Thrombolytic medicines are approved for the emergency treatment of stroke and heart attack.
 The most commonly used drug for thrombolytic therapy is tissue plasminogen activator (tPA), but other drugs can do the same thing.

 Video: Cardiac and vascular disorders: Blood clots